What is a colonoscopy?

-The procedure is done using a long, flexible tube (a colonoscope).
-The tube has a
+The procedure is done using a long, flexible tube (colonoscope).
+The tube has a light

-In addition to letting your provider see the inside of your colon, the tube can be
+In addition to letting your healthcare provider see the inside of your colon, the

-- Inject air in your bowel to make it easier to see inside
+Inject air or carbon dioxide in your bowel to make it easier to see inside

-During a colonoscopy, your provider may remove tissue or abnormal growths (polyps)
+During a colonoscopy, your healthcare provider may remove tissue or abnormal growths

-The large intestine or colon is the last section of your digestive system.
+The large intestine or colon is the last part of your digestive system.
 It absorbs

 water to change waste from liquid to solid stool.
 The large intestine is about 5 feet

 long in adults.
 It has four sections: